gvanhorne/gvanhorne/README.md

-- 👋 Hi, I’m @gvanhorne
+- 👋 Hi, I’m Greg
-- 👀 I’m interested in web development and software
+- 👀 I’m interested in web development and design
-- 🌱 I’m currently learning pixel art
+- 🌱 I’m currently completing my BSc in Computer Science
-- 💞️ I’m looking to collaborate on front-end design
+- 🚀 I've recently completed my internship with the Canadian Space Agency
+- 🏠 I'm starting a position with the BC Ministry of Social Development and Poverty Reduction
 - 📫 How to reach me: gvanhorne@telus.net